-- 1. Auditor should not provide non-audit services that involve performing management functions or make management decisions; and - 2.
-Auditor should not audit their own work or provide non-audit services in situations where the non-audit services are significant/material to the subject matter of audits. - 3.
-Auditor should disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties. - 4.
-Auditor should take necessary precautions to avoid being unduly influenced by their own interests or by others in forming judgment.
+- 1. Auditor should not provide non-audit services that involve performing management functions or make management decisions, - 2.
+Auditor should not audit their own work or provide non-audit services in situations where the non-audit services are significant/material to the subject matter of audits.

+Auditor should disclose any impairment of independence or objectivity, in fact or appearance, to the Audit Committee and the Board of Education.